-Garlic consists of fresh or dried bulbs of the botanical plant Allium sativum, which is cultivated worldwide.
-The bulb or clove is the part of the plant most commonly used, but sometimes garlic oil is used.
+Garlic consists of fresh or dried bulbs of the botanical plant Allium sativum.
+It’s cultivated worldwide.
+The bulb or clove is the part of the plant that’s used most often.
+But sometimes garlic oil is used.
 Garlic is best stored hung in plaits in a dry place.

-Some studies using animals suggest that garlic may improve insulin release in people with diabetes, but there is no scientific evidence to support this in humans.
+Some animal studies suggest that garlic may improve insulin release in people with diabetes.
+But there is no evidence to support this effect in humans.

-There is some evidence that garlic can lower cholesterol levels, however the effect is slight.
-But a recent study funded by the National Center for Complementary and Alternative Medicine found that garlic had no effect on cholesterol levels.
+There is some support that garlic can slightly lower cholesterol levels.
+However, recent research done by the National Center for Complementary and Alternative Medicine found that garlic had no effect on cholesterol.

-Some clinical research shows that taking garlic orally can modestly reduce blood pressure.
+Some research shows that taking garlic by mouth can modestly reduce blood pressure.
 This effect was seen in people with high blood pressure.
-It was also seen in people with normal blood pressure
+It was also seen in people with normal blood pressure.

-Garlic contains allicin, a potent antibiotic that is released when cloves are crushed or chewed.
+Garlic contains allicin.
+This is a strong antibiotic.
+It’s released when cloves are crushed or chewed.
 Garlic has been used as an antiseptic, antibacterial, and antifungal agent.
-It is claimed to help the body resist or destroy viruses and other microorganisms by enhancing the body's immune system.
+It’s said to help the body resist or destroy viruses and other microorganisms.
+It does this by boosting the immune system.

-Garlic is also claimed to fight infection, as well as build up strength.
+Garlic is also claimed to fight infections.
+It may also build up strength.
 Garlic may also have laxative properties.

-Garlic is available fresh, dried in capsule form (enteric-coated capsules are easiest for the body to absorb), as an extract and as odorless supplements.
-The quality of commercial preparations varies greatly.
+Garlic is available fresh or dried in oral capsule form.
+(The enteric-coated capsules are easiest for the body to absorb.)
+It also comes as an extract and as odorless supplements.
+The quality of commercial forms of garlic varies a lot.